akshayynft/akshayynft/README.md

-- 👋 Hi, I’m kagde0211.
-I have been in space of blockchain and cryptocurrecny since 2017.
+- 👋 Hi, I’m Akshayynft I have been in the space of blockchain and cryptocurrency since 2017.
 I have seen many ups and downs.
-I have been burnt in this space no of times while bulding and trying stuff in this space
+I have been burnt in this space a of times while building and trying stuff in this space
 - 👀 I’m interested in ...coding web3.0 blockchain, Industry 4.0
 - 🌱 I’m currently learning ...web3.0 and Industry 4.0
 - 💞️ I’m looking to collaborate on ...web3.0
 - 📫 How to reach me ...kagadeakshay0211@gmail.com
-- I love running , swimming and taekwando.
+- I love running, swimming and taekwondo.
-- Looking forward for learn and explore open water swimming , Triathalon.
+- Looking forward to learning and exploring open water swimming, Triathalon.